John Winkin

 John W. Winkin Jr. (July 24, 1919 – July 19, 2014) was an American baseball coach, scout, broadcaster, journalist and collegiate athletics administrator.
 Winkin led the University of Maine Black Bears baseball team to six College World Series berths in an 11-year span.
 In 2007, at age 87, he was the oldest active head coach in any collegiate sport at any NCAA level.
 In all, 92 of his former players wound up signing professional baseball contracts.
 Elected to 11 different halls of fame, including the National College Baseball Hall of Fame in 2013, he finished his college baseball coaching career in 2008 with 1,043 total wins, which ranks 52nd all-time among NCAA head coaches.
 He died in 2014.

 Early life

-Winkin was born July 24, 1919 in Englewood, New Jersey, the son of Cora Senner Winkin and John W. Winkin Sr. His mother earned her medical degree at Columbia University and was a physician on the staff of Columbia Presbyterian Medical College before her death in 1932.
-His father was a linguistics professor at Columbia University who spoke seven languages.
+Winkin was born July 24, 1919 in Englewood, New Jersey, the son of Cora Senner Winkin and John W. Winkin Sr. His mother was a physician.
+His father was a linguistics professor at Columbia University.

 Winkin attended Dwight Morrow High School in Englewood.

 Winkin attended Duke University, where he played baseball for head coach Jack Coombs as a 5-foot 6-inch left-handed hitting center fielder.
 He also played basketball and soccer and was a member of the Sigma Chi fraternity.
-Winkin graduated in 1941 with a bachelor's degree in education.